 Ghostly occurrences and a haunting atmosphere throughout.

-The book handles death and mental illness (implied schizophrenia or severe dissociative disorder) with a secular, realistic lens.
+The book portrays the impact of mental illness and death on a family with realistic and sometimes painful detail.
+Lily experiences grief, confusion, and resentment, which may be upsetting for some readers.
 While there are 'ghostly' elements, the focus is on the psychological weight of these events.
 The resolution is realistic and bittersweet, emphasizing acceptance over a magical 'fix.'

-A reflective 14-year-old who feels overshadowed by a sibling's needs or someone who is struggling with the 'survivor guilt' that often follows the death of a troubled family member.
+A reflective 14-year-old who feels overshadowed by a sibling's needs or someone who is struggling with the 'survivor guilt' that often follows the death of a family member who struggled with mental illness.

 Parents should be aware that the book deals candidly with mental health struggles.
-It is helpful to read this alongside the child to discuss how Jane's illness affected Lily's childhood.
+It may be helpful to discuss the challenges Lily faced as a caregiver, the feelings of guilt or resentment she experienced, and the impact of Jane's illness on their family dynamics.
 A parent might see their child withdrawing or expressing anger toward a deceased relative, or perhaps the child is struggling to 'perform' normalcy while grieving.

 Younger readers (12) may focus on the spooky, ethereal mystery of Jane's ghost.
 Older readers (15-17) will likely resonate more with the themes of identity, the burden of caregiving, and the complexity of adolescent independence.